eine/vunit/docs/verification_components/user_guide.rst

 associated with a handle that is created in the test bench and set as a generic on the VC instantiation.
 The handle is given as and argument to the procedure calls to direct messages to the specfic VC instance.

+Except for `RAM master <BROKEN_LINK>`_, the VCs are neither included in the main VUnit repository nor provided in the :ref:`PyPi package <installing_pypi>`.
+However, the :ref:`cli` provides a ``Warehouse`` class with methods to automate the addition of third-party VC sources.

+List of known VCs:

+- Avalon:

+  - Memory-Mapped master
+  - Memory-Mapped slave
+  - Streaming sink
+  - Streaming source
+- Wishbone

+  - Master
+  - Slave